unicef/publicgoods-toolkit/introduction.md

- * Open AI Models - these are machine learning models that may be freely shared and are to some degree trained on open data sets and based on algorithms implemented in open source software.
+ * Open AI Models - these are machine learning models that may be freely shared and are to some degree trained on open data sets and based on algorithms implemented in open-source software.

 <a name="foss-licensing"></a>
 ## Major Software Licenses and License Categories